Lodi, Lombardy: Railways and trams

 The Lodi railway station is situated on the Milan-Bologna railway and is primarily served by suburban, regional (Milan-Piacenza), and fast regional (Milan-Bologna and Milan-Mantua) trains operated by Trenord and TPER, as well as some long-distance services run by Trenitalia.
 Most of the traffic consists of commuters traveling to the capital of Lombardy; the station serves a wide catchment area, including travelers from nearby towns and the Cremasque area.

 Between 1880 and the early decades of the 20th century, Lodi was the center of an extensive network of interurban trams, including the Milan-Lodi, Lodi-Treviglio-Bergamo, Lodi-Sant’Angelo, and Lodi-Crema-Soncino lines, connecting the city with the main capitals of Lombardy.

-Urban mobility
+Buses

 The city has an urban bus network managed by the company STAR Mobility, which provides service through seven lines.

 The STAR company, based in Lodi since 1922, also manages numerous interurban lines and connections with the main regional centers.